gdh1995/vimium-c/README.md

 Known issues (Up to the master branch):
 1. Chrome before version 49 has bugs in `Window.postMessage` if the flag `#enable-site-per-process` is on, which breaks `Vomnibar`.
-Then `Vomnibar` would only work well on Vimium++ Options pages.
+Then `Vomnibar` would only work well on Vimium C Options pages.
 2. the Chrome flag `#enable-embedded-extension-options` has a bug about dialog width on high-DPI screens, which can not be worked-around before Chrome 42.
 3. If a page in another extension is the preferred Vomnibar page, and the extension is disabled in incognito mode, Vomnibar might break in such a situation, and there seems no way to detect it.
-  So Vimium++ has disabled other extension Vomnibar pages in incognito mode.
+  So Vimium C has disabled other extension Vomnibar pages in incognito mode.
 4. If a http/file/...
-Vomnibar page is preferred, then there're some cases where it breaks, such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium++ retry the inner page.
+Vomnibar page is preferred, then there're some cases where it breaks, such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium C retry the inner page.
-  And before Chrome 50, such vomnibar webpages won't work because of Chrome lacking some features, so Vimium++ will use the inner page directly.
+  And before Chrome 50, such vomnibar webpages won't work because of Chrome lacking some features, so Vimium C will use the inner page directly.
 5. Chrome 58 stable hides some necessary infomation of page's selection, so some commands on `VisualMode` cann't work as expected if editable text is being selected.
-  This Chrome feature/bug has been removed since version 59, so Vimium++ works well again.
+  This Chrome feature/bug has been removed since version 59, so Vimium C works well again.
 6. Chrome does not apply content settings (at least images) on file:// URLs since version 56.
   Currently, no effective ways have been found (up to Chrome 59).
 7. On sandboxed pages without an `allow-scripts` permission in their CSP,